perfsonar/docker-pass/README.md

-# docker-pass
+# A Docker container for running pass

-A container for running pass
+TODO: Write this.